yilinsun7/online-shoppers-decision-project/README.md

 between March and June, 2022, at the University of Chicago;

 With online shopping being a crucial part of our daily lives, one important question that all online-shopping platforms ask repeatedly is
 "What are the main factors that make a customer decide to make a purchase?".
-In an attempt to scratch the sruface of this complicated question, we gathered a dataset that records onliner shopper's user behaviors and applied various classification ML models.
+In an attempt to scratch the surface of this complicated question, we gathered a dataset that records onliner shopper's user behaviors and applied various classification ML models.

 This project contains the typical components of a data analysis research question with ML models implemented: **EDA, model selection, model evaluation, model results.**